seb54000/tpcs-workstations/README.md

         - see `cloudinit/check_quotas.sh`
 - [ ] Ability to launch checking scripts from the docs vm through PHP (or as a cron and consult in web browser)
 - [ ] Restrict more the permissions on ec2, vpc, ... and write a script to list all the remaining resources that can last after tpiac
-- [ ] Envisage only one setup for the student VM including tpiac and tpkube prereqs (will be needed for IaC extension on Kube).
-  - [ ] Should we clone both git repo (iac and kube) ?
-  - [ ] Should we shut down / stop Kube cluster to save resources ?
-- [ ] Envisage to add nodes for microk8s cluster as an option (while doing tpkube) - need to validate we can have 2 times vm.number as quotas
-  - [ ] Envisage a third node and a ceph / rook cluster deployed on kube (local storage is not supported on multi-node by microk8s) https://microk8s.io/docs/addon-rook-ceph
-    - [ ] Use micro cloud ?
-  - [ ] Manage script in cloudinit to join cluster (need to get the access to the master, wait for join URL then join, to be don etigher from master or nodes)
-- [ ] Deploy prometheus node exporter on all hosts and a prometheus on docs or access node to follow CPU/RAM usage
+- [] Template default grafana user/pwd from env vars (instead of hardcoded in docker compsoe)
-  - Prepare 2 or 3 queries to visualize that within prometheus (no grafana needed)
+- [ ] Identify 2 or 3 queries to visualize in prometheus/grafana and note them here or put links in Readm (or even docs root webserver)
-  - Do we need ansible at some point in time to deploy stuff after deployment ?
-- [ ] :warning: ! restart automatically docker compose at startup for guacamole (otherwise after reboot (2nd day) the guacamole is not working anymore) - to be doubled check as docker compose seem to be relaunched
+  - Disk space usage/available for monitoring
+  - Memory available
+- [ ] launch quotas script on a cronjob from access/docs/monitoring vms and expose prometheus metrics with results ?
+  - If we do that, we need ot have a backup and not forget to have a snapshot before launching everything...
+- [ ] Add links to access, monitoring and other useful infos in docs webserver
+- [ ] Envisage to launch ansible to finalize access/docs config if many write_files ? (already at the limit as we use wget on raw git files for dashboards, not merge to main proof by the way)

 ### Already done (kind of changelog)

+- [x] Deploy prometheus node exporter on all hosts and a prometheus on docs or access node to follow CPU/RAM usage
+- [x] Why in guacamole VMs the code and other apps are not launched at first login anymore ? (cloud inti was blocked and not finished....)
+- [x] Document how to connect to AWS console for users during tp IaC. (they have AK/SK access to configure terraform but cannot login to console : https://tpiac.signin.aws.amazon.com/console/)
+- [x] Check why some files do not appear in docs (TP 2024) - maybe we didn't export the PDF ??
+YES it is only PDF files
+- [x] vm.php script should be launched every 5 minutes through cron and create a static html file (that will be displayed, otherwise it is much too long)
 - [x] manage serverinfo install or not (docs)
 - [x] add files to server info - either google docs and list of the VMs
 - [x] Manage var to decide if we provide tpkube or tpiac (download list is not the same, of course user_data are not the same)